My dad wanted me to be a welder.

 A year later, I drove that pink car right out of my southern Missouri Ozarks to the University of Arkansas, where I declared my major in English and, in so doing, crushed my father’s best hope for me.
 He reminded me that welders made good money and that, as a small, young woman, I could fit into tight spaces that men could not.
 In fact, if I wanted to make the really big bucks, I could take up under-water welding, go to work out on the ocean, on an oil rig maybe, or something like that.
 He made a good point (though squeezing into a tight space with an arc welder didn’t sound all that pleasant), but I’d already been lured away by books and writing, my head turned by a prettier boy.

-I’ve been lucky enough to spend time living in Arkansas and New Orleans, Louisiana, and I now make my home in St. Louis, Missouri, with my husband and two sons and our small zoo of cats, a dog, and several parakeets.
-I am an eighth generation native of southern Missouri, where I grew up on the farm that my mother’s ancestors first homesteaded in the 1830s.
+I’ve been lucky enough to spend time living in Arkansas and New Orleans, Louisiana, and I now make my home in St. Louis, Missouri, with my husband and two sons and our small zoo of three cats and two dogs (we used to have about a zillion parakeets, as well, but they have all gone on parakeet heaven and I am not looking to replace them).
+I’m an eighth generation native of southern Missouri, where I grew up on the farm that my mother’s ancestors first homesteaded in the 1830s.
 I miss it sometimes and I dream about it, the hills and the valleys, the creeks and the fields that surrounded me all those years.
 And I miss my pink car, too.
 The engine burned up as I drove home for the winter holidays my freshman year of college.
 My dad tried to fix it, but it was beyond even his mechanical talents and he sold it for about the same amount as he’d first paid for it, flipping the money back into a Plymouth Horizon, possibly the worst, most unreliable car known to man.
 It was a sad day, the day he let that pink car get towed away and not just because of the work that had gone into it or because we’d both loved it so.
 I think it was hard for my father to say goodbye to the car, because it was saying goodbye to me, too, to the daughter who would never be a welder.